aconstandinou/pairs-trading-equities/README.md

 * os
 * datetime

-### Useful Information
+### Useful Information & How to use the code

 ### For all Python Scripts
 `common_methods.py`
-This python file holds many methods that are used across many of the python scripts.
-It was built with the desire to DRY my code and reuse as many methods as possible.
+This python file contains many methods that are used across the python scripts that follow.
+It was built with the desire to "DRY" (Don't Repeat Yourself) my code and reuse as many methods as possible.

 File is imported as `cm` in all the following scripts.

 `database_info.txt`
 This text file holds database credentials needed to connect to a PostgreSQL database built in a previous project (link above).
 Specifically, the file holds four necessary identifiers: database_host, database_user, database_password, database_name

-The only specific identifier that was previously set was the database_name as 'securities_master'.
-All other details will be specific to your machine.
+The only specific identifier that was previously set was the database_name as *securities_master*.
+All other details will be specific to your local setup.

 ### Part I - Identifying Equity Pairs that are Cointegrated - `identifying_pairs.py`
 1. Code connects to database and sets variable `year_array` to a list with given range of years.